ng-docs/angular-cn/aio/content/guide/rx-library.md

 Pipes let you combine multiple functions into a single function.
 The `pipe()` function takes as its arguments the functions you want to combine, and returns a new function that, when executed, runs the composed functions in sequence.

-A set of operators applied to an observable is a recipe &mdash;that is, a set of instructions for producing the values you're interested in.
+A set of operators applied to an observable is a recipe —that is, a set of instructions for producing the values you're interested in.
 By itself, the recipe doesn't do anything.
 You need to call `subscribe()` to produce a result through the recipe.